 Two documentaries on Green Day are expected to complement the release of three albums between late September and the middle of January.

-Green Day's Billie Joe Armstrong tells Billboard.com that "the two Tims" have shot the band performing in clubs, rehearsing and recording over the last year and a half.
+Green Day's Billie Joe Armstrong tells Billboard.biz that "the two Tims" have shot the band performing in clubs, rehearsing and recording over the last year and a half.

 The filmmakers will be filming the band as they rehearse before heading to Japan and Europe for a few festival dates.
 Executives at Green Day's label, Warner Bros.
 Records, hope the making-of film will be ready by early next year to possibly premiere at the Sundance Film Festival.

-The first Green Day single from the upcoming albums, "Oh Love," will be released July 16; "¡Uno!" comes out Sept.
+The first Green Day single from the three albums, "Oh Love," will be released July 16; "¡Uno!" comes out Sept.
 25.